krtffl/krtffl.dev/content/posts/meta.md

 so i clone the repo, play with it, edit some information. but no.

-it is huge. there is a hundreds (maybe not but sounds better than tens) of files in there, and i don't wanna overcomplicate it. who the hell is gonna wanna subscribe to my newsletter? i don't even want to write a newsletter!
+it is huge. there are hundreds (maybe not but sounds better than tens) of files in there, and i don't wanna overcomplicate it. who the hell is gonna wanna subscribe to my newsletter? i don't even want to write a newsletter!

-honestly i don't even remember anymore if the newsletter option comes out of the box, but you get it. when you have a big nextjs blog with all that javascript running there, it is asking for the newsletter. and the comment sections and all that stuff than involves user participation and i don't like people. plus it looks really sad when there are not comments, or no users that want to get your newsletter.
+honestly i don't even remember anymore if the newsletter option comes out of the box, but you get it. when you have a big nextjs blog with all that javascript running there, it is asking for the newsletter. and the comment sections and all that stuff that involves user participation and i don't like people.

+plus it looks really sad when there are not comments, or no users that want to get your newsletter.

 screw it then.